ANQIFENG/RATNUS/README.md

 - `multi-ti/synT1_xxx.nii.gz`: Multi-TI images, where `xxx` represents the TI value.

 ### dMRI Processing Pipeline
-We mainly use [TORTOISE](https://tortoise.nibib.nih.gov/tortoise) to process the diffusion images and calculate scalar maps.
 The scripts of dMRI processing pipeline can be found in: [RATNUS - DMRI Pipeline](https://github.com/ANQIFENG/RATNUS/tree/main/processing_pipelines/dmri_pipeline).